dsmoove/pigskinplaycaller/README.md

 The last piece of data was provided by Football Outsiders.
 This provides ranks for each team in terms of offensive/defensive output from the 2018 season.
 The teams have ranks for their offense and additionally I will look into using strength by position from this dataset.

 https://twitter.com/nflfastr?lang=en

+## Glossary

+QB - Quarterback

+WR - Wide Receiver

+RB - Runningback

+LB - Linebacker

+DB - Defensive Back

+DL - Defensive Lineman

+Down - Another word for a play.
+Teams are given four downs to either score or gain an additional 10 yards.
+Once 10 yards are gained, the downs start over at four.
+If 10 yards are not gained or points are not scored, the opposing team gets the possession of the football.

+EPA - Expected Points Added

+Coverage - Scheme employed by the defense in regards to the field positioning of the players in the deeper regions of the field

+Personnel - Assortment of players employed by the offense or defense.
+These can be different depending on the situation on the field

 ## EDA